Research Overview

 Phase 4: Sharing our findings.

-We will develop an intervention with key users that will use evidence to target critical points of leverage within the urban development system.
+We’re developing interventions with key users using evidence to target critical points of leverage within the urban development system.
 There are three components to the intervention:

 Leverage points

-We will work with key stakeholders to identify potential opportunities and mechanisms for improving health outcomes, e.g. health externalities integrated into: a) cost-benefit analysis (CBA), b) development control, c) infrastructure investment decision-making, d) governance restructuring (WP1 and 3).
+Identify potential opportunities and mechanisms for improving health outcomes.
+Looking at health externalities integrated into: a) cost-benefit analysis, b) development control, c) infrastructure investment decision-making, d) governance restructuring.

 Valuation

-We will use existing evidence to identify potential health improvements.
-We will then develop a database to provide an estimated cost for potential changes and health outcomes (WP2).
+Using existing evidence to identify potential health improvements.
+We’re developing a database to provide an estimated cost for potential changes and health outcomes (the HAUS model).

 Public involvement

-We will work with community partners and decision makers, devising creative ways to communicate experiences of health inequalities driven by the physical environment (WP4).
-We will present this visual evidence to key decision-makers, and work with them to identify system changes that are deemed most likely to improve health and reduce health inequalities.
+Devising creative ways to communicate experiences of health inequalities driven by the physical environment..
+We are presenting this visual evidence to key decision-makers and community partners, and working with them to identify system changes that are deemed most likely to improve health and reduce health inequalities.

 Systems modelling

-Group model building workshops and system dynamics modelling: Taking a Critical Systems approach, conceptual models developed from qualitative data are being used to build and then test, in focus group and workshop settings, the multiple understandings (views) stakeholders have of land use decision-making in urban areas and how these impact on public health.
+Using group model building workshops and system dynamics modelling we build and then test, in focus group and workshop settings, the multiple understandings (views) stakeholders have of land use decision-making in urban areas and how these impact on public health.
 Boundary critique, interdependency mapping and system dynamics modelling are some of the methods and tools being used to understand the problem structure, diagnose challenges and support the design of health improvement interventions.

 Looking for more information?